-VOOPII has that perfect non-descript USB charger look which helps it blend in anywhere.
+DIVINEEAGLE has that perfect non-descript USB charger look which helps it blend in anywhere.
 The pinhole on front securely and subtly hides a full 1080p HD camera.
-But rather than recording in giant 5 minute bulks like ALON, this camera shoots in 3 minute segments.
-And rather than forcing you to run out and buy an SD card that may match the price of the camera itself, VOOPII uses internal storage.
+But rather than recording in giant 5 minute bulks like VIC-ZONE, this camera shoots in 3 minute segments.
+And rather than forcing you to run out and buy an SD card that may match the price of the camera itself, DIVINEEAGLE uses internal storage.
 In other words, here you’ll find a great pick for a lightweight option that doesn’t require significant investments from your time or money.

 Choosing Between Three Great USB Spy Chargers

 For a USB spy cam that excels in all the traditional ways a camera can, you’re going to want the VIC-ZONE HD.
 It has nearly every major feature a spy cam can have, plus a reasonably strong photo-taking capacity.
 The 12-month warranty pales in comparison to other options on this list, but if your camera survives 12-months, it’s unlikely to suddenly croak on month 13.

 Foresee’s spy cam is ideal for people who are extra concerned with security.
 The extra layer of password protection ensures not just anyone who stumbles across the SD card or gets on your Wi-Fi connection will be able to start viewing the files you’ve saved.
 The advanced motion detection settings could either be an added bonus or an essential feature, depending on the accuracy in detection you’re going to need.